garrandall/popular-music-data/tracks/get-it-shawty-lloyd.md

 Cause it's alright
 Do what you wanna
 Make me believe ya
-Oooh, I wanna see ya
+Oh, I wanna see ya
 Get it shawty, get it shawty
 Get-get-get-get-get
 Get it shawty, get it shawty